Sushant-Chauhan/golang-practice/README.md

-This repository includes Golang assignments completed as part of the Forcepoint Training program.

-During solving these assignments, I learned to practically apply key software design principles and patterns, including **GORM transactions** for efficient database operations.
+This repository includes Golang practice assignments During solving these assignments, I learned to practically apply key software design principles and patterns, including **GORM transactions** for efficient database operations.
 Applied **SOLID principles** to ensure maintainable and scalable code, implemented the **Factory Design Pattern** for object creation, and used the **Interface Pattern** for flexibility.
 Additionally, I gained experience with **Transaction Management** and **Unit of Work (UoW)** patterns to maintain data consistency and manage complex business logic."